Blosc/caterva-scipy21/caterva_workshop.md

 <img src="static/two-level-chunking-slice.png" alt="Drawing" align="left" style="width: 50%;"/>

-Tradition chunking libraries store data into multidimensional chunks, which makes slices extraction from compressed data more efficient since only the chunks containing the slices are decompressed instead of the entire array.
+Other chunking libraries store data into multidimensional chunks, which makes slices extraction from compressed data more efficient since only the chunks containing the slices are decompressed instead of the entire array.

 In addition, Caterva also introduces a new level of partitioning.
 Within each chunk, the data is repartitioned into smaller multidimensional sets called blocks.

 In this way, Caterva can read blocks individually (and also in parallel) instead of chunks, which improves slices extraction by decompressing only the blocks containing the slice instead of the whole chunks.